sbywater/django-asana/docs/testing.rst

 Testing Your Code
 =================

-Asana does not provide a testing sandbox API.
+Asana does not provide a testing sandbox API (although you can request a “Non-Productive Use” Order Form from their API support email address to get an account for testing purposes).
 When testing the integration of your application with Asana, you will likely want to mock any connections to Asana that would write data to avoid creating a lot of junk data in Asana.

 Some strategies for testing with django-asana are as follows: